Fertilizer Specialties

-Activate Soil means stimulating natural biological processes in the soil so that nutrients become more available to the crop.
-An activated soil has a higher level of biological activity and supports more efficient cooperation between soil, roots, and micro-organisms.
+Activate soil means stimulating natural biological processes in the soil so that nutrients become more available to the crop.
+An activated soil has a higher level of biological activity and supports more efficient collaboration between soil, roots, and micro-organisms.

 In modern agricultural systems, soil activation is becoming increasingly important because it leads to better utilization of fertilizers, stronger root development, and higher crop resilience.